ECOSTRESS-Collection-3/ECOv003-L2-STARS/README.md

-# ECOSTRESS Level 2 Vegetation Index & Albedo
+# ECOSTRESS Collection 3 Level 2 STARS Vegetation Index & Albedo

 This is the main repository for the ECOsystem Spaceborne Thermal Radiometer Experiment on Space Station (ECOSTRESS) collection 3 level 2 STARS NDVI and albedo data product.
 This product will utilize the [Spatial Timeseries for Automated high-Resolution multi-Sensor (STARS)](https://github.com/STARS-Data-Fusion) data fusion system to produce normalized difference vegetation index (NDVI) and albedo estimates corresponding to ECOSTRESS surface temperature measurements, to support the [evapotranspiration product](https://github.com/ECOSTRESS-Collection-3/ECOv003-L3-JET).